Do you consider essays in only certain disciplines?

 Will you print characters?

 We print Japanese characters (and other languages) in JJS.
 However, we limit these to instances where they are necessary to convey the correct meaning.

 How are books selected for review, and how are reviewers selected?

 Many publishers send us all of their books on Japan or send us those we request.
 The editors also help in identifying new books for review.
 We cannot review all new books on Japan, nor can we always find suitable and willing reviewers for all of the books we would like to review.
-We generally will not ask someone who has been thanked by an author or quoted on the dust jacket to review that particular book.
+We generally will not ask someone who has been thanked by an author or quoted on the dust jacket or publisher’s website to review that particular book.
 Potential reviewers are identified by our editors and advisors.
 We seek reviewers who are published scholars who have done research in the area of the book.
-If you would like to see your own book reviewed in JJS, ask your publisher to send us a review copy.
+If you would like to see your own book reviewed in JJS, please ask your publisher to send us a review copy.

 If you are interested in being considered as a reviewer for books in your field, please send us a copy of your current CV.
 Be sure to include a list of your publications.
 The editors generally consider only published scholars as reviewers for new books.

 Do you print announcements of general interest to Japan scholars?

 We do not publish an announcements or notes section, although we are happy to accept advertising (see our Advertising Information) from organizations that wish to reach our subscribers.

 Do you sell or rent your mailing list?